akashgawali13/Sales-CRUD-Operations-/README.md

 # CRUD Operations on Sales Dataset

-This project demonstrates basic Create, Read, Update, Delete (CRUD) operations on a sales dataset using Python and SQLite.
+This project demonstrates basic Create, Read, Update, Delete (CRUD) operations on a sales dataset using Python and Streamlit.

 # Features